jjtops/PANTHER-Code/README.md

 # PANTHER-Code
-Pancreatic Tumor Segmentation for Task 2 of Grand Challenges PANTHER Challenge
+Pancreatic Tumor Segmentation for Task 1 of Grand Challenges PANTHER Challenge.

+Recieving .45 on DiceCE loss from MONAI in built function